-Many people first try drugs in their teenage years.
-And while parents sometimes chalk up drug use to experimentation or minimize the significance of it, there is a well-documented association between teen substance use and problems such as risky sexual behaviors, motor vehicle accidents, mental health issues, suicidal thoughts, homicides, and high school dropout rates.1,2 Chronic drug abuse may also lead to addiction, which can follow you well into adulthood.1 For these reasons—and many more—getting help for your teen right away is extremely important.
+Many people try drugs in their teenage years, and while parents sometimes chalk up drug use to experimentation or minimize the significance of it, there is a well-documented association between teen substance use and problems such as risky sexual behaviors, motor vehicle accidents, mental health issues, suicidal thoughts, homicides, and high school dropout rates.1,2 Chronic drug abuse may also lead to addiction, which can follow you well into adulthood.1 For these reasons—and many more—getting help for your teen right away, sometimes through an intervention, is extremely important.

 Yet, parents are often unsure of how to respond when they find out their child is using drugs.
 They tend to be reactive rather than thoughtfully responsive, perhaps making it up as they go along.
 The problem with this type of off-the-cuff confrontation is that emotions often take over and lead to unproductive interactions.3